AXiom Power Amp Emulator PAE-1

 For the nerds and those who just like to read: PAE-1 Technical Tips

 It's common knowledge among practically all musicians that tube amps - particularly the power amp section - are more reactive and dynamic than solid-state amps.
 They compress, crunch and produce harmonics in ways solid-state amps simply cannot.
 In comparison, solid-state amps are often criticized as being "cold", "sterile" and "lifeless".
-That's why guitarists will gladly shell out thousands of dollars for tube amps when they could get solid-state amps with more features for a few hundred bucks.
+That's why guitarists and bassists will gladly shell out thousands of dollars for tube amps when they could get solid-state amps with more features for a few hundred bucks.
 So is it even possible to capture the characteristics of a tube power amp without shelling out the big bucks and carrying around a 50-lb behemoth?
 Well, you'll never capture the impact of big speakers moving big air with just a pedal and a 10-watt bedroom amp (sorry, but for that you simply need the power to vibrate the walls), but now you can have the dynamics, compression, crunch and rich harmonic content of a tube amp in a small package.

 The only pedal of its kind, the AXiom Power Amp Emulator PAE-1 was created by intensively studying the electrical characteristics of power tubes, transformers and tube heads and reproducing their behaviors in a 100% analog stompbox.
 To be clear, the PAE-1 is NOT an amplifier (it puts out about the same signal level as a loud overdrive or clean boost pedal).
 It isn't an "overdrive" pedal (and it isn't voiced or meant to be used as one).
 It isn't a digital modeler with cartoon-like exaggerations of what different tubes are "supposed" to sound like.
 What it does is emulate the real characteristics of a tube head and make whatever you plug into it seem like it's plugged into a tube power amp.
 Plug your overdrive pedals or preamp into the PAE-1 and plug the PAE-1 into your solid-state amp and voila: your sterile, lifeless amp now has the compression headroom, touch-sensitivity, crunch and sag of a tube head.
 Or, if you already have a tube amp, use the PAE-1 to give you that cranked tube feel at lower volumes or make your stiff, high-powered head more compressive and reactive.